Atticus29/dataJitsu/bugs.md

   - [ ] all of the nested children are displayed without clicking on the parent
   - [ ] none of the children seem clickable
   - [ ] the parents are clickable, but nothing happens other than the focus of the chevron changes and the direction of the chevron changes
+- [x] Clicking on matches takes you to /matches/matches instead of just one /matches
 - [x] API key is currently public.
 Reset this.